Performance When Working With Models in the SDK

 These factors will affect each other.

-Clipping switches settings even if the texture, rendering mode, and ArtMesh that serves as the mask are the same.
+Clipping switches settings even if the texture, blend mode, and ArtMesh that serves as the mask are the same.

 For example, suppose a model with two textures and some ArtMeshes is placed in the following order from the back.